Ace of Wands

 Reading the Card

 The Ace of Wands suggests we are nothing without our passions.
-We were given fire through the passionate beliefs of a God and what he thought was the right thing to do.
+We were given fire through the passionate beliefs of a god, and what he believed was the right thing to do.

-The fire in us drives us to great things through purpose of our own.
-When that fire is lacking we become bored and directionless and nothing more than bodies formed of clay and animated by the breath of an uncaring God, with no real purpose.
+The fire within drives us to great things through a purpose of our own.
+When that fire is lacking, we become bored, directionless, and nothing more than bodies formed of clay, animated by the breath of an uncaring god with no real purpose.

-The upright Ace of Wands is a signal to pursue your passions.
-This may occur via a new venture or career, a passion project or travel taking you to somewhere totally new.
+The Upright Ace of Wands is a signal to pursue your passions.
+This may occur via a new venture, a career, a passion project, or travel taking you somewhere entirely new.

-It may also be a new relationship or a deepening of an existing one.
-For those hoping to extend their family with a new child the Ace of Wands signals now is a good time to try.
+It may also denote a new relationship or the deepening of an existing one.
+For those hoping to extend their family with a new child, the Ace of Wands signals that now is an excellent time to try.

-The card suggests you will soon get the chance to do any of these things but the card does not of itself mean you will.
-That is up to you to do.
-It is also up to you to recognize the chance for what it is when you see it.
+The card suggests you will soon get the chance to pursue these things, but the card alone does not guarantee it.
+That is up to you.
+It is your responsibility to recognize the chance for what it is when you see it.

-Nevertheless, the Ace of Wands tells you that choosing to take up the challenge will be positive so long as you grasp it with a passion.
+Nevertheless, the Ace of Wands promises that taking up the challenge will be positive, provided you grasp it with passion.

-The reversed card is not the opposite of ambition and passion.
-It is a lack of them.
-You could be more ambitious or passionate about what will soon happen, but something stands in the way and the card is a chance for you to fix this situation.
+The Reversed card is not the exact opposite of ambition and passion; it is a lack of them.
+You could be more ambitious or passionate about what is approaching, but something stands in the way.
+The card offers a chance to fix this situation.

-If you don’t take up this challenge then things will not necessarily go bad, but the chance will be missed.
+If you do not take up this challenge, things will not necessarily go badly, but the opportunity will be missed.

 Worse, you may be left in a weak position.
-You may end up bored with career, unfulfilled in a relationship, or spiritually stunted with questions of ‘Why didn’t I…?’ and ‘What stopped me from… ?’.
+You may end up bored in a career, unfulfilled in a relationship, or spiritually stunted, haunted by questions like 'Why didn't I...?' and 'What stopped me?'.

 Card Design Process

-Although the Ace cards look like some of the simpler designs (as they have less going on), they were actually some of the hardest.
-Choosing the right archetypes for Swords, Cups and Pentacles was easy, but Fire was an odd one as the actual God of Fire (Hephaestus) was a bad fit.
-Prometheus just didn’t seem to fit until the creation of fire was seen as one of the first true magic spells.
+Although the Ace cards appear to be simpler designs (having fewer elements), they were actually some of the hardest to conceptualize.
+Selecting the right archetypes for Swords, Cups, and Pentacles was straightforward, but Fire was difficult, as the actual god of fire (Hephaestus) was a poor fit.
+Prometheus did not seem to fit either, until the creation of fire was viewed as one of the first true magic spells.

-It no longer feels like magic because we can all create fire but it would have been true transformative magic to the first people who saw it being created by another human!
+It no longer feels like magic because we can all create fire today.
+However, it would have been true, transformative magic to the first people who saw it created by another human.

 Final Words

-The Ace of Wands represents the inner forces of passion, creativity and ambition and their ability to create great things or make major transformative changes in our lives when we listen to them.
+The Ace of Wands represents the inner forces of passion, creativity, and ambition.
+It highlights their ability to create great things or spark major transformative changes in our lives when we listen to them.

-The card tells us that a chance to do this will soon occur, but whether or not we choose to grasp this firebrand and use it to light up our life is up to us.
+The card tells us that a chance to act will soon occur.
+Whether we choose to grasp this torch and use it to light up our lives is entirely up to us.